 St. Thomas University is an exclusively undergraduate liberal arts institution.
 It offers a diverse student population, an innovative curriculum with an emphasis on strong teaching and a healthy lineup of guest speakers hosted by a well-regarded journalism school.
-STU has the rare advantage of being a small university where it’s easy to recognize fellow students and professors in the halls, while also offering access to the social and academic amenities, including the library and student centre, at the nearby—and much larger— University of New Brunswick.
-The campus is cozy, with inspiring places to study, such as the study hall in Margaret Norrie McCain Hall with its leather chairs and copper-domed lamps and the new Great Hall.
+STU has the rare advantage of being a small university where it’s easy to recognize fellow students and professors in the halls, while also offering access to the social and academic amenities, including the library and student centre, at the nearby—and much larger—University of New Brunswick.
+The campus is cozy, with inspiring places to study, such as the study hall in Margaret Norrie McCain Hall with its leather chairs and copper-domed lamps, and the new Great Hall.
 The residences, including the attractive red-brick Harrington Hall, house one-third of the student population.
 “Although I later pursued studies at UNB, Dalhousie and Cambridge, to this day, I regard some of the professors here as having been the best I ever had,” says president Dawn Russell.
-Perhaps that’s why so many graduates go on to great things, including a strong showing in Rhodes Scholars in recent years.
-Classes and extracurricular opportunities focus on developing students’ sense of their social responsibilities; experiential learning opportunities help expose students to social issues they learn about in class.
+Perhaps that’s why so many graduates go on to great things, including a strong showing of Rhodes Scholars in recent years.
+Classes and extracurricular opportunities focus on developing students’ sense of their social responsibilities, and experiential learning opportunities help expose students to social issues they learn about in class.
 Meanwhile, school spirit is strong and often on display as students cheer on their Tommies sports teams.

-• HBX CORe: As the only Canadian partner of Harvard Business School’s HBX CORe, which stands for “credential of readiness,” students acquire essential concepts needed for careers in business; it covers financial accounting, business analytics and more.
+• HBX CORe: As the first Canadian partner of Harvard Business School’s HBX CORe, which stands for “credential of readiness,” students acquire essential concepts needed for careers in business; it covers financial accounting, business analytics and more.

 • Human Rights: The program introduces students to the philosophical, political and legal foundation of human rights.
 Students explore the causes and consequences of human rights violations around the world.